bluemirrstudio/FNFBluemirr/README.md

 - [Jiwan Lee](https://github.com/lee-jiwan) - Programmer
 - [Nix](https://www.youtube.com/channel/UCsRbDMaaZWmdhs8_FPVnvvw) - Bluemirr Member

 This game was made with love to BlueMirr Studio and its member.
-Extra love to Tom Fulp.